 After packing up, we started our trek despite the heavy rain.
 But actually, we love hiking during wet weather.
 The low temperature and the feeling of water running down the skin makes the hike cool and pleasant.
 We don’t get dehydrated or exhausted.
 The only caveat is that we can’t get nice and vibrant photos.

 The road/trail skirted at the edge of the Nug-As Forest, one of the last few original rainforests in the Philippines.
 This is the home of very rare plants and endemic birds.
-Underneath that thick canopy is a myriad of biological wonders that make Nug-as Forest a natural treasure worth protecting.
+Underneath that thick canopy is a myriad of biological wonders that make Nug-as Forest Reserve a natural treasure worth protecting.

 We were a little bit concerned of the houses and farms that have started to encroach the base of the mountain.
 Hopefully, the locals won’t plow into the slope itself as it was one of the last original bastions of Cebu’s wildlife.